 I've also heard of people using it to make cascara ice cream, adding it to tea blends, and mulling it with the spices of orange, cinnamon, and cloves.

-Ingredients: Organic Costa Rica Geisha Cascara
+Ingredients: Costa Rica Cascara

 Tasting Notes: Lemon, Tea, Cherry, Honey, Rose